 To get started, taro is basically a purplish-colored root crop.
 It may also exhibit a lighter shade such as lavender or white tinged with purple-hued specks.

 Typically native in Southeast Asian countries, the plant is prevalent in areas such as Japan, the Philippines, and China.
 However, it also grows in other countries and locations such as Hawaii, the Pacific Islands, India, the Caribbean, and many more.

 While it may look like a usual root crop, this plant is actually considered toxic to consume raw.
 Yes, including the root and its leaves.
 To consume the plant safely, you must cook the purple-hued crop with heat.
 The same goes for its leaves, normally cooked via steaming.

 Taro Texture and Composition

 Many compare this root to other root crops, such as white potatoes, sweet potatoes, and the likes.
 This is because it holds the same starchy taste and texture.
-Even the ways of cooking and preparing this particular ingredient closely resembles that of potatoes – from boiling, mashing, frying, baking – the options are, indeed, endless.
+Even the ways of cooking and preparing this particular ingredient closely resemble that of potatoes – from boiling, mashing, frying, baking – the options are, indeed, endless.